Fuller Bodies

 Old native tea trees populate the rich forests in Lincang, a revered sub-region in Yunnan.
 Productions from the most famous mountains here almost always come from inside an area called Mengku.
 One mountain is Bing Dao, which is in fact the name of a lake 1400 meter above sea level.
 Mountains surrounding this long stretch of water, enriched by the ecology, yield tea leaves rich in minerals and amino acids.
 Bing Dao is not famous for floral nor fruitiness, but for the power and length of its “cha qi” — tea energy.
 Tea Hong’s matured Bing Dao is a top quality representation of the name at an exceptionally friendly price.
 This tea is also available in a small portion as a part of Tea Taster's Box: Shengcha Pu'er Cha Bings.
 Chrysanthemum classInfusion colour: Maple syrupTCM Neutral-cool iconTea Master's Choice iconGreat value!
 Net weight per discus: 357 g (12.6 oz) Please choose if you'd like a single discus or the whole stack:

-• Bulang Peacock 2018, Aged Pu’er shengcha: a full stack, open
+• Bulang Peacock 2018, aged Pu’er shengcha cha bing

 Bulang Peacock 2018, aged Pu’er shengcha cha bing